hrinkar01/AquaSense/README.md

 # AquaSense
-Model that predicts water quality of upcoming month based on PH,Turbidity and Tds of the water.
+Basic model that predicts water quality of upcoming month based on PH,Turbidity and Tds of the water.